Cmeghan/Meala/README.md

 The website has been set up with all the information a customer should need prior to making a booking or consultation, this includes pricing, contact information, information about the services rendered, along with information regarding the stylist themselves.

-About: Important for customers to know the qualifications and history of the brand/client.
-Price List: Potential customers can review price list before contacting directly for ease of experience.
-Reviews: Gives customers a chance to see what previous customers have had to say about the business.
-Contact Form: Easy access for potential customers to reach out directly to the business.
-Gallery: Images of the clients own work to entice potential customers.
-FAQ: Information regarding the clients hair extension service as this information would be valuable for customers prior to making a booking.

 ### Existing Features

 - __Navigation Bar__